Skip to main content

 Anything that talks to the backend lands on the dashboard:

-• pome run <scenario> from the CLI.
+• pome run <task> from the CLI.

 • Any agent you have registered with pome register agent, once it makes scored runs.